Adrenaline junkies or anyone looking for unconventional things to do in Grand Rapids, look no further.

 You don’t need professional quarterback skills to play; however, stay alert as the ball does ricochet.

 Those ages 10 and older can try fowling at West Michigan’s only facility at Fowling Warehouse.
-Those 21 and older can choose from more than 150 beers available at Fowling Warehouse.
+Those 21 and older can choose from more than 150 beers available at Fowling Warehouse, as well as enjoy weekly deals on beverages every Thursday evening and Sunday afternoon.